lowplgr/DellOP3050AIO-ocefi/SonomaEFI.md

 > [!WARNING]
 > This isnt fixable.

-# Why bugs isnt fixable?
+# Why these bugs isnt fixable?
 - **Because, AppleALC dont supporting ALC3661, but you can use your bluetooth headphones, its working as well**

 # Where i can download EFI?